 Second is this quote from Frank Giustra, one of Canada’s wealthiest and most successful businessmen.
-Though by his own admission, he has been a bit early in calling for a resumption of the upward move in the metals, he still maintains that “All the reasons gold went from $250 to $1,900 are still intact.
-In fact, they’ve been amplified tenfold .”
+Though by his admission, he has been a bit early in calling for a resumption of the upward move in the metals, he still maintains that “All the reasons gold went from $250 to $1,900 are still intact.
+They’ve been amplified tenfold .”

 Buy the physical gold and silver you anticipate wanting to acquire in the future… Now!

 David H. Smith is the Senior Analyst for TheMorganReport.com, a regular contributor to MoneyMetals.com as well as the LODE digital Gold and Silver Project.
 He has investigated precious metals mines and exploration sites in Argentina, Chile, Peru, Mexico, Bolivia, China, Canada, and the U.S. He shares resource sector observations with readers, the media, and North American investment conference attendees.